markhunte/Hype-CoreData-Example/README.md

 Indeed that was the starting place using the **PostMessage** Template.

-And I will not go into using that here since it is alread explained in the above link and also many times else where.
+And I will not go into using that here since it is already explained in the above link and also many times else where.